 REFEREES AND RULES The Referees’ Committee has responsibility for implementing and running a Referees’ Programme which trains, accredits and assesses the top grade WSF Referees.
 A Referees Conference is organised on a biennial basis.

 The Rules Commission continually monitors the rules of the sport and makes recommendations for change.
-It also provides a very popular on-line advisory service (called “Ask Don”) to the public at large on interpretation of the rules.
+It also provides a very popular on-line Rules answers service to the public at large on interpretation of the rules.